MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pElement*
- Şerit öğesi işaretçisi.
+ Bir Şerit öğesi işaretçisi.

 ### <a name="return-value"></a>Dönüş Değeri
- Şerit öğesi için bir işaretçi varsa *pElement* işaret geçerli nesneye; Aksi halde `NULL`.
+ Şerit öğesi için bir işaretçi ise *pElement* noktaları geçerli nesne; Aksi takdirde NULL.

 ### <a name="remarks"></a>Açıklamalar